Roy Orbison: 1980–1988: Revival and Traveling Wilburys

-It was also in 1988 that Orbison began collaborating seriously with Electric Light Orchestra bandleader Jeff Lynne on a new album.
+The creation of the world's most recognized supergroup, Traveling Wilburys began in 1987, when Orbison began collaborating seriously with Electric Light Orchestra bandleader Jeff Lynne on a new album.
 Lynne had just completed production work on George Harrison's Cloud Nine album, and all three ate lunch together one day when Orbison accepted an invitation to sing on Harrison's new single.
 They subsequently contacted Bob Dylan, who, in turn, allowed them to use a recording studio in his home.
 Along the way, Harrison made a quick visit to Tom Petty's residence to obtain his guitar; Petty and his band had backed Dylan on his last tour.
 By that evening, the group had written "Handle with Care", which led to the concept of recording an entire album.
 They called themselves the Traveling Wilburys, representing themselves as half-brothers with the same father.
 They gave themselves stage names; Orbison chose his from his musical hero, calling himself "Lefty Wilbury" after Lefty Frizzell.
 Expanding on the concept of a traveling band of raucous musicians, Orbison offered a quote about the group's foundation in honor: "Some people say Daddy was a cad and a bounder.
 I remember him as a Baptist minister."

 Lynne later spoke of the recording sessions: "Everybody just sat there going, 'Wow, it's Roy Orbison!' ...
 Even though he's become your pal and you're hanging out and having a laugh and going to dinner, as soon as he gets behind that [mic] and he's doing his business, suddenly it's shudder time."
 The band's debut album, Traveling Wilburys Vol. 1 (1988), was released on October 25, 1988.
 Orbison was given one solo track, "Not Alone Any More", on the album.
 His contributions were highly praised by the press.